startupstorm/StormTalks/README.md

-hshackers.org
+stormtalks.org
 =========

-## The HS Hackers Website.
+## The official StormTalks  Website.

-Initially built in two and a half days by the team at [Thinkmill](http://www.thinkmill.com.au) as a demo of what [KeystoneJS](http://keystonejs.com) can do, it's now a website for a meetup group in America.

-## Get Involved!

-Please use the GitHub Issues to log any ideas you have to improve the site, or problems you may come across.

-Or if you're feeling more adventurous, go pick an issue and submit a pull request.

-Feel free to ask questions about how it works, if you're getting into the code.

-If you are part of another meetup group and want to use our site as a basis for your own, that's great, we'd love to hear about it.

-### Coding Guidelines

-If you're contributing code, please do your best to follow the conventions established in the codebase already.
-This makes pull requests much easier to review and merge.

-We have generally followed the guidelines set out in [AirBnB's Javascript Style Guide](https://github.com/airbnb/javascript), with the exception of using real tabs for indentation.
+Cloned from hshackers site

 ## Getting Started

-To run the HS Hackers site locally, there are a few things to set up.
+To run the site locally, there are a few things to set up.

 Because we have some private keys for our MongoDB, Cloudinary and Mandrill accounts, you'll need to set up your own equivalents before the site will run properly.